SpecFlowOSS/SpecFlowWiki/NuGet-Integration.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/NuGet-Integration]].
+We use the GitHub wiki for authoring the documentation pages._

 SpecFlow is also available as a [[NuGet|http://www.nuget.org/]] package: `[[SpecFlow|http://www.nuget.org/packages/SpecFlow]]`.
 This is the easiest way to setup your project for SpecFlow.
 (See other options in [[
 Setup SpecFlow Projects]].)